julianapeace/elections-data-jam/README.md

-# elections-data-jam: based on the houston data visualizatino meetup 8.19.2016
+# elections-data-jam: based on the houston data visualization meetup 8.19.2016